dimanikulin/dimanikulin/incubator/DAGProposedSolution.md

 - System Configuration: This aspect encompasses a set of check configurations for processing.
 It also keeps track of configurations for report plugins.
 Changes to these configurations can be made from the architects' panel.
 - User Configuration: This includes user profiles and access rights, which can be modified from the administrator panel.

-### Processing layer
+### Processing Layer
-The processing layer is a core function of systems to process the input to find architecture problems.
+The processing layer serves as a fundamental function within systems, tasked with processing input data to identify architecture problems.
-It is configured from the architect panel to run the checks against input.
+Configuration of this layer takes place through the architect panel, where checks against the input are initiated.
-It interacts with the reports plugins engine to store the reports.
+Additionally, it collaborates with the reports plugins engine for report storage.
-It also saves the extracted architecture to Architecture baselines so the architects can review it later.
+Furthermore, the extracted architecture is preserved in Architecture baselines, enabling architects to review it at a later time.
-To improve the quality of reports, Machine Learning (ML) during processing might be used.
-ML and its interaction is described in this document later.
+It is worth noting that Machine Learning (ML) might be employed during processing to enhance the quality of reports.

-## Deployment view
+## Deployment View

-The deployment schemes show how a solution shall be deployed with its flows and supporting components.
+The deployment view illustrates how a solution is intended to be deployed, encompassing its flows and the supporting components.

-## Deployment view - on premise
+### Deployment View - On-Premises

 <img src="DAGProposedSolution4.png" alt="DAGProposedSolution.png" />